shaunquick/ipacultimateio/docs/README.md

 to use - remember that in the script you will also need to reference that new name in order to use the configuration in the command.
 I would strongly recommend to backup your definitions to ensure that if, in the unfortunate event, they are overwritten then you can recover your definitions.
+There is a further data file that is used for the emulation station configuration - to set Led's to the prefferred configuration per rom. this is a list of romnames and the script to execute.
+Where you want to execute a different script for a particlaur rom, just add the rom in the format of the examples.

 - libs folder -
 A set of underlyig python modules - the core subfolder holder all the functions that cab be externally called within other programs (not tested!).